witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 ### This Guide's Value to You

 This setup is fast and focused on getting back to work in a new Ubuntu Linux OS.
-I wrote this guide after 48 hours of working in the non-persistant environment I had unfortunately created.
+I wrote this guide after 48 hours of working in the non-persistent environment I had unfortunately created.
 This quick setup has allowed me to continue with my work and write this guide without a reliable local save function.
 Whether you are booting into Ubuntu for the first time or evaluating the trial version, this guide is intended to get you into a development workflow on Ubuntu quickly.

 ## <a id="10-steps"></a>10 Steps to Start Working on a Github-hosted Project from a Clean Install of Ubuntu